openhab/openhab-docs/installation/rasppi.md

 # Installation on a Raspberry Pi

+Here you will find some suggestions on how to configure a dedicated [RaspberryPi](https://www.raspberrypi.org) to run as a openHAB server.
+Your personal preferences and needs may differ.

 There’s no pre-configured image for openHAB, so installation is done the old fashioned way via a command line.

-Start with the latest (full) Raspbian SD image (not the “lite” version, these don’t include the Java Virtual Machine).
+Start with the latest (full) [Raspbian SD image](https://www.raspberrypi.org/downloads/raspbian) (not the “lite” version, these don’t include the Java Virtual Machine).
 Get your network cable plugged in, then boot up, and navigate through SSH.
 Run:

 ```
 sudo raspi-config